 As for my icons, or if we can call them that way, I am truly inspired by Leandra Medine, Elin Kling, Diane von Furstenberg, my American friends,..
 I actually get inspired by so many things, such as movies, series, friends of mines, blogs, magazines, random people walking in the streets,… it’s very various.

-If you want to reach me for any questions, projects, fashion coaching, partnerships and more, check out the “contact me” tab.
+If you want to reach me for any questions, projects, fashion coaching, consulting, partnerships and more, check out the “contact me” tab.